Palm Beach, Florida – Local Drug and Alcohol Treatment Guide

 West Palm Beach, Florida, has a moderate population, with over 111,00 people living in the metro area.
 The average age is nearly 40.4 The population grows year over year, which makes having adequate addiction treatment facilities and staff very important.

-- 1% reported smoking cigarettes in the past month.
+- 2.55% reported using cocaine in the past month.

-- 3% reported at least one instance of binge drinking in the past month.
+- .40% reported using heroin in the past month.

 Palm Beach Drug Problems Facing Law Enforcement